Arcensoth/language-mcfunction/README.md

 [![Showcase](https://i.imgur.com/gwiDldD.png)](https://i.imgur.com/gwiDldD.png)

-This is a generalized "context-free" grammar that does not target any particular version of Minecraft.
-As a result it may not be as accurate as version-specific grammars, however it will continue to work for all versions of the game.
+This is a generic "context-free" grammar that does not target any particular version of Minecraft.
+As a result it may not be as accurate as version-specific grammars, however it will continue to work for multiple versions of the game.

 ## Features
 Here's an [album](https://imgur.com/a/a8LvRjK) with everything below.